felipehillebrand-ops/Libft/README.md

+*This project has been created as part of the 42 curriculum by felipehillebrand-ops.*

 # Libft

+## Description

-> A custom C library developed as part of the 42 School curriculum.
+Libft is a custom C library developed as part of the 42 School curriculum.

-## 📚 About

-Libft is the first foundational project in the 42 curriculum.
-The objective is to recreate a collection of standard C library functions from scratch, while also implementing additional utility functions that will be reused throughout future projects.
+The objective of the project is to recreate a set of standard C library functions while gaining a deeper understanding of low-level programming concepts such as memory management, string manipulation, pointers, and data structures.

-This project strengthens understanding of:

-- Memory management
-- String manipulation
-- Pointer arithmetic
-- Linked lists
-- Modular programming
-- Static libraries in C
-- Low-level programming concepts
+This project serves as a foundational library that will be reused throughout future 42 projects.

-The library is compiled into a static archive (`libft.a`) that can be linked into future C projects.
+The library is compiled into a static archive named `libft.a`, which can then be linked to other C programs.

+### Project Goals

+The goals of this project are to:

+- Reimplement commonly used libc functions
+- Understand how standard library functions work internally
+- Learn static library creation and usage
+- Improve proficiency in the C programming language
+- Practice clean, modular, and reusable code
+- Develop a deeper understanding of memory allocation and pointer manipulation

 ---

+# Instructions

-## ⚙️ Compilation
+## Compilation

-Compile the mandatory part:
+Compile the mandatory part of the library:

 ```bash
 make
 ```

-Compile including bonus functions:
+Compile the bonus part:

 ```bash
 make bonus